jojolin/rhino-android/README.md

 rhino-android
 =============

-Develop android app by 'rhino.
+Develop android app using 'rhino.

-This project is a try of building android app using 'rhino There are still some things have to be developed and tested.
+This project is a try of building android app using 'rhino.
+There are still many things that have to be developed and tested.
-It is a at the first beginning.
+It is at the first beginning.